imax9000/prusa_exporter/README.md

 - Metrics List => list of enabled metrics
   - You can select all but it has actual impact on performance so choose wisely

-List of metrics needed for dashboard
+List of metrics needed for dashboard (values differs between printers)
 - ttemp_noz
 - temp_noz
 - ttemp_bed